-Description The PoE Mode represents the PoE operating mode for the port: Disabled: PoE disabled for the port. • PoE: Enables PoE IEEE 802.3af (Class 4 PDs limited to 15.4W). • PoE+: Enables PoE+ IEEE 802.3at (Class 4 PDs limited to 30W).
-The Priority represents the ports' priority.
-There are three levels of power priority named Low, High, and Critical .

-The priority is used in the case where the remote devices require more power than the power supply can deliver.
-In this case, the port with the lowest priority will be turned off starting from the port with the highest port number.
-Maximum The Maximum Power value contains a numerical value that indicates the maximum power in watts that can be delivered to a remote device.
-Power The maximum allowed value is 30 W.
+Setting Description PoE Mode The PoE Mode represents the PoE operating mode for the port.
+Disabled: PoE disabled for the port.
+PoE : Enables PoE IEEE 802.3af (Class 4-8 PDs limited to 15.4W) PoE+ : Enables PoE+ IEEE 802.3at (Class 4-8 PDs limited to 30W) Priority The Priority represents the ports priority.
+There are three levels of power priority named Low, High and Critical .
+The priority is used in the case where the remote devices requires more power than the power supply can deliver.
+In this case the port with the lowest priority will be turn off starting from the port with the highest port number.
+Maximum Power The Maximum Power value contains a numerical value that indicates the maximum power in watts that can be delivered to a remote device.
+The maximum allowed value is 30 W.